akhilchibber/Bounding-Geospatial-Data/README.md

 ## Contributing

-Contributions to enhance the functionality and efficiency of these scripts are welcome.
-Feel free to fork the repository, make your improvements, and submit a pull request.
+We welcome contributions to enhance the functionality and efficiency of this script.
+Feel free to fork, modify, and make pull requests to this repository.
+To contribute:

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request against the `main` branch.

 ## License